terraform-provider-openstack/terraform-provider-openstack/website/docs/r/db_instance_v1.html.markdown

 * `fixed_ip_v6` - (Optional) Specifies a fixed IPv6 address to be used on this network.
 Changing this creates a new instance.

+The `user` block supports:

+* `name` - (Optional) Username to be created on new instance.
+Changing this creates a new instance.

+* `password` - (Optional) User's password.
+Changing this creates a new instance.

+* `host` - (Optional) An ip address or % sign indicating what ip addresses can connect with this user credentials.
+Changing this creates a new instance.

+* `databases` - (Optional) A list of databases that user will have access to.
+If not specified, user has access to all databases on th einstance.
+Changing this creates a new instance.

+The `database` block supports:

+* `name` - (Optional) Database to be created on new instance.
+Changing this creates a new instance.

+* `collate` - (Optional) Database collation.
+Changing this creates a new instance.

+* `charset` - (Optional) Database character set.
+Changing this creates a new instance.

 ## Attributes Reference

 The following attributes are exported: